Dan Rather Feature Doc In The Works With Original Productions As ‘Deadliest Catch’ Producer Moves Into New Genres

 The feature doc is the second feature doc for Original Productions after last year’s release of Ottolenghi and the Cakes of Versailles, which followed the renowned chef as he assembled a team of preeminent pastry culinary artists from around the world to organize a food gala inspired by the Metropolitan Museum of Art exhibit Visitors to Versailles.

-Hasler joined Deadline 2018 and he was tasked with building back the production company following the exit of Thom Beers in 2015.
+Hasler joined Original Productions in 2018 and was tasked with building back the production company, following the exit of Thom Beers in 2015.

 The company now has 14 shows in production, including Deadliest Catch, which is entering its 17th season, spinoff Deadliest Catch: Bloodline, which launched in 2020, and Bering Sea Gold, which is filming its 10th season.